bnjsx/docs/flex.md

 While this approach works, **using `Response.proyotype.render`** is cleaner and more concise, reducing the potential for messy, spaghetti code.

 Now that you know how to render components in Flex, you can start building dynamic, reusable components that can be easily nested and composed.
-In the next section, we’ll dive into the basics of the **Flex Engine** and learn how to render components from within other components.
+In the next section, we’ll dive into the basics of **Flex Engine** and learn how to render components from within other components.

 ## Flex Statements